 Ship recycling on an epic scale

-From War to Peace: The Conversion of Naval Vessels after Two World Wars by Nick Robins
+From War to Peace, by Nick Robins

 Authors have thoroughly documented the stories of merchant vessels that were converted for wartime; the redundant navy ships that went the other way are less well known.